 Dr. Zaw Phyo, M.D.

-Dr. Zaw Phyo, M.D.
-Dr. Phyo is an intern in our Accelerated Research Pathway (ARP).
+Dr. Phyo is a 2nd year resident in our Accelerated Research Pathway (ARP).
 His passion for cancer immunology research and career aspiration to be a physician-scientist are deeply rooted in his personal experience of witnessing multiple family members suffer from cancer.
 After his undergraduate studies, he spent two years at the National Cancer Institute investigating a small molecule that inhibits the Myc oncogene transcription and elucidating the cell death mechanism induced by this novel drug.
 In medical school at Johns Hopkins, his research interests shifted to tumor immunology and he worked in the laboratory of Dr. Won Jin Ho to characterize the phosphorylation states in the TCR-mediated signaling pathway to better understand T cell exhaustion and resistance to checkpoint inhibitor therapy.
 He is particularly interested in Pediatric Oncology and hopes to be involved in the development and application of novel immunotherapy treatments and its integration with traditional treatment modalities such as radiation and chemotherapy.

 Who to Contact

 All physician-scientist applicants interested in applying to a PSTP pediatric pathway are encouraged to email the residency program director, Dr. Nicole Shilkofski at [email protected] and include a statement of interest describing areas of research interest and subspecialty career goals (maximum one page).